Din Dong: Cartoon

 Animation was produced based on original comics, every episode is around 1 minute in length, all productions are done by Postgal Workshop, with the music composed by The Pancakes.
 Animation works are released in "Postgal Animation Collection" DVD, and featured in 34th Hong Kong international Film Festival.

 Game

-Dindong adventure - The character's first iOS game application "Din dong adventure" is released in October 2013, created base on the comics characters inside Dindong comics.
+The character's first iOS game application Din dong adventure was released in October 2013, which is based on the comics characters inside the Dindong comics.